-Corporate Risk Register
+4.3 Corporate Risk Register

-- 4.9 The Corporate Risk Register was considered by the Group.
-The Corporate Risk Register is a live document regularly updated, monitored and managed by the Corporate Risk Management Group.
-Of the 17 corporate risks faced by the Authority, the following should be noted that the most significant (high priority) risks are: - Failure to effectively and safely deploy and manage operational staff and resources at incidents leading to staff and public being exposed to unnecessary risk.
+- 4.3.1 The Corporate Risk Register was considered by the Group.
+The Corporate Risk Register is a live document regularly updated, monitored and managed by the Corporate Risk Management Group (CRMG), most recently in April 2015.
+Of the 15 corporate risks faced by the Authority, the most significant (high priority) risks are: - Failure to effectively and safely deploy and manage operational staff and resources at incidents leading to staff and public being exposed to unnecessary risks - Risk that spending and/or policy decisions of one of our partners has a negative impact on our collaborative work and therefore a detrimental impact on the communities that we serve - Industrial unrest nationally and/or locally with regard to conditions of service (including on-going organisational change management programmes) results in industrial action and impacts on service delivery